GE C39-8: Technical

 The C39-8 has a maximum tractive effort of 108600 lbf at 10.8 mi/h.

 Original owners

 Current use

 Apart from Norfolk Southern's test bed, Pennsylvania Northeastern Railroad's former Norfolk Southern 8212 (née Conrail 6021) is the last C39-8 in active use in North America.

 15 Norfolk Southern units were sold to Peru's Ferrocarril Central Andino (FCCA) after RDC acquired a significant part of the company in 1999.
+Many of them have been rebuilt by shortening the radiators.